megseekosh/Categorize_app_v2/README.md

 * Modified annotation script to use `playaudio` so that it can be used on Windows
 * Slightly simplified annotation workflow - no need to press "Play" for the first file you annotate
 * Annotation script keeps track of the total duration of annotated clips so far and stops you when you've annotated an hour of clips
+* Dropdown menu options are read from a text file to allow easier editing by users who don't want to modify the python script

 ## What's what in this repo